Tracking your media watchlist, made easier

 Takeaway

 The users did not believe that a typical movie app where you can also follow actors and directors solved any of their needs, so they wouldn’t want this tool on their phones.
 Users also didn’t believe there was room to improve similar movie apps.
-So, I took this opportunity to redefine my project to address the new need from one of my participants, and create a tool for people to track the progress of their shows.
+So, I took this opportunity to redefine my project to address the new need from my participants, and create a tool for people to track the progress of their shows.

-Problem Statement
+Problem statement

 Across various movie and streaming service apps, their home pages typically have the same look.
 This style would continue with my app.
 The home page would present users with new and trending shows, and they would have the ability to bookmark and filter them by relevant tags.